-Pre-K3 (Main Campus)
+Pre-K3 and Pre-K4/VPK (Main Campus)

-Beginning at 7:30 ÅM, PreK 3 staff will meet parents in the loop in front of the PreK3 building (Main Office Loop).
+Beginning at 7:30 AM, Pre-K3 staff members will meet parents in the Front Circle, near the flagpole.

-To enter the PreK 3 Circle:
+To enter the Front Circle:

-- 1. Drive West on Brevard Street (from Hillcrest) and turn right into the Main Office Circle. - 2.
-Proceed using a single lane only. - 3.
-Pull all the way forward. - 4.
-Wait for a staff member to come to you.
-Do not exit your car. - 5.
-Carefully exit the loop by turning right, only.
+- Drive West on Brevard Street (from Hillcrest) and turn right into the Main Office Circle. - Proceed using a single lane only. - Pull all the way forward. - Wait for a staff member to come to you.
+Do not exit your car. - Carefully exit the loop by turning right, only.